Aarvedahl/DataDogAdapter/Uppsats.md

 #### Bakgrund och förklaring av begrepp

 RMI
+ISIM

 ##### Lista på teknologier

 - Java SE

-- IBM Tivoli Directory Integrator
+- IBM Tivoli Directory Integrator its a way to transfer data from different systems.
+You have a lot of control over how to take in the data, modify it, and then output it.
+For instance, you can take in a csv file from a folder on a server, and then transfer that into a database via a web service.

 - IBM Adapter Development Tool

 - JavaScript

 Lista på de bibliotek jag har använt: